zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Crystal also says that Xavier will need a bed skirt to make  the bed look nice.
 A “skirt,” normally, is what a woman wears on her hips that  go down to her thigh, in the middle of her leg – unless it’s a miniskirt, in which  case it goes down not very far at all!
 But here, we’re talking about a “bed skir t.”
 It’s a piece of fabric that goes along the bottom of the bed so that you can’t see u nderneath the bed, basically.
 Usually this is something you’ll find in a hotel  or in a very fancy house; it’s not something that many people have, but it is possib le to get one, these bed skirts.

 Xavier says, “Bed skirt?”
 Crystal says, “Of course!
 You can’t l eave your mattress exposed.”
 The “mattress,” remember, is a large, thick surface that you lie on; it’s what you put the sheet on – the fitted she et.
 “Exposed” means visible, shown, usually in talking about something that shouldn’t be shown or should not be visible.
-So she says, “You can’t leave (you can’t have) yo ur mattress exposed,” you don’t want people to be able to see the m attress, “That would look so tacky.”
+So she says, “You can’t leave (you can’t have) your mattress exposed,” you don’t want people to be able to see the m attress, “That would look so tacky.”
 “Tacky” (tacky) means ugly, unpleasant to look at, something that isn’t very fashionable, something that is not in good taste.

 Xavier then says, “If you say so,” meaning you’re the expert.
 Then Crystal says, “Wow, look at these canopies.”
 A “canopy” (canopy) is a la rge piece of fabric (material) that hangs above the bed, sometimes – usually – for decoration, although it also helps keep insects away, if you have insect s in your house, little flies, for example, mosquitoes.
 But it’s something you wo uld usually, again, see only in a very formal setting; not even a hotel would have that, in most cases.
 That’s a “canopy.”